element-hq/ess-helm/DEVELOPERS.md

 ## Changelog

-The chart changelog is built using towncrier.
+The chart changelog is built using `towncrier`.
 Every PR requires a newsfragment created using : `towncrier create`.
 The fragment number should match the PR number.

 Each newsfragment accepts on type of ArtifactHub kind changes : `added`, `changed`, `removed`, `fixed`, `security`.
 The `internal` type is accepted but will not be shown in ArtifactHub.